 A few changes to basic project structures were made with the PlayN 1.7 release.
 This document describes those changes and how to update your PlayN project to accommodate them.

-interface and provided implementations of a few
+Previously your game implemented the Game interface and provided implementations of a few

 methods: